 - IT financial management.

 The diversity of approaches shows a common response, by ITOs, to the challenges of managing complex enterprise IT environments.
-Specifically, it appears that organisations still believe it is easier to attempt to solve visible symptoms than to identify the underlying cause(s).

 In such a situation, Hydrasight foresees increased and ongoing complexity.
 We believe this will continue until such time as: